hougesen/portfolio-razor/README.md

 # portfolio-razor

-Replica of my [portfolio](https://mhouge.dk) made using C# Razor.
+Replica of my [portfolio](https://github.com/hougesen/portfolio) made using C# Razor.

-The website automaticcally fetches data from my [Github](https://github.com/hougesen) using the Gihub GraphQL API.
+This website automatically fetches data from my [Github](https://github.com/hougesen) using the Github GraphQL API.

 Feel free to use it as a template if you wish.